 - If you installed WS_FTP Server using an installation application downloaded from a link in a purchase confirmation email, then the program will be fully functional immediately after installation.
-No further action will need to be taken. - If you downloaded the installation application from another source, when you run the installation, it will automatically ask you for your license serial number and attempt to activate.

-- If the WS_FTP Server license is not activated during installation, or if you are upgrading from a previous WS_FTP Server version, you can manually activate WS_FTP Server (see below). - If for some reason you cannot activate your license via Internet connection, you can opt for an offline activation.
-You will need to go to www.myipswitch.com, click on Offline Activation, and follow the instructions displayed.
+No further action will need to be taken. - If you downloaded the installation application from another source, when you run the installation, it will automatically ask you for your license serial number and attempt to activate. - If the WS_FTP Server license is not activated during installation, or if you are upgrading from a previous WS_FTP Server version, you can manually activate WS_FTP Server (see below). - If for some reason you cannot activate your license via Internet connection, you can opt for an offline activation.
+To force offline activation, on the Activation screen, clear the check mark for Use active Internet connection.
+You will then need to go to www.myipswitch.com, click on Offline Activation, and follow the instructions displayed.